06: matplotlib

 fig.savefig(output_path / "filename.svg")

-Formatting text: \(\LaTeX\), fontsize, font family
+Formatting text: \(\LaTeX\), fontsize, font family¶

 The figure above is functional, but it does not (yet) satisfy the criteria for a figure used in a publication.
-First and foremost, it may be neccesary to use \(\LaTeX\) formatted text, and second, it may be necessary to adjust the font size to appear right in a publication.
+First and foremost, it may be necessary to use \(\LaTeX\) formatted text, and second, it may be necessary to adjust the font size to appear right in a publication.

-But here we can run into a slightly subtle problem with \(\LaTeX\) code and Python text strings.
-In \(\LaTeX\), the backslash is frequently used in commands, for example \alpha to produce the symbol \(\alpha\).
+to produce the symbol \(\alpha\).
 But the backslash already has a meaning in Python strings (the escape code character).
 To avoid Python messing up our latex code, we need to use “raw” text strings.
-Raw text strings are prepended with an ‘r’, like r'\alpha' instead of '\alpha':
+Raw text strings are prepended with an ‘r

 [20]: